openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-information-display-datapanel.md

 public var offset: Length
 ```

-**Function:** The gradient color stop (a proportional value between 0 and 1; if the value is less than 0, it is set to 0; if greater than 1, it is set to 1).
+**Function:** The gradient color stop (a proportional value between 0 and 1; if the value is less than 0, it is set to 0; if the value is greater than 1, it is set to 1).

 **Type:** [Length](../apis/BasicServicesKit/cj-apis-base.md#interface-length)